-Last weekend Jeff and I took a little trip to visit a waterfall that was around two hours away, as I mentioned in this post from the other day.
+Last weekend Jeff and I took a little trip to visit a waterfall that was around two hours away.
 The drive was fairly uneventful.
-Ohio is a wonderful state, there's lots to see here but there is no denying that sometimes the drive from one area to the next is boooring.
-At least for someone who grew up on this side of the US.* Rolling fields surrounded us, and apart from gorgeous old farmhouses every so often there wasn't much to look at.
+Ohio is a wonderful state, there’s lots to see here but there is no denying that sometimes the drive from one area to the next is boooring.
+At least for someone who grew up on this side of the US.* Rolling fields surrounded us, and apart from gorgeous old farmhouses every so often there wasn’t much to look at.
 Shortly before the waterfall we passed a beautiful cemetery.
-I spotted a few old stones from the road but didn't think too much of it.
+I spotted a few old stones from the road but didn’t think too much of it.

 After having so much fun hiking around the waterfall, we weren’t quite ready for our little adventure to be over yet.
 Jeff asked if there was anything else I wanted to do while we were out and I suggested swinging by the cemetery we had seen earlier.
 I figured there would at least be a geocache there (there totally is!) and that maybe, just maybe, I could snag a few photos.

 I hopped out of the car, examined my surroundings, and apologized to Jeff.
 “I’m going to be a while.
 I just need to shoot this, and this, and this!
 Oh and that!”
 The cemetery was a lot older than what it appeared to be from the road.
 While it was no Mount Moriah, it was even slightly overgrown in spots.
 I was in love!

 We wandered around the cemetery for a while, going our separate ways then joining up again to excitedly point out interesting headstone to each other.
 This beautiful, old cemetery seemed so randomly placed.
 Surrounded by fields, it was like none I had ever visited before.
 I did a little research when I got home but could find no extra information or anything out of the ordinary on this place.
 (I was hoping for ghost stories, obviously!)